 This Joint Honours degree allows you to combine English and Film Studies, considering the cultural and creative impact of both literature and film.

-From Beowulf to the Booker Prize, English offers you the opportunity to study the full historical range of literature in English as well as the latest developments in the field, and even to pursue your own creative writing.
+English offers you the opportunity to study the full historical range of literature in English, from Beowulf to the Booker Prize, as well as the latest developments in the field, and even to pursue your own creative writing.

-You will gain orginal insights into the whole range of English literature from its beginnings to its latest developments, ranging from Chaucer and Shakespeare to Virginia Woolf, James Joyce and Salman Rushdie and study unusual, non-traditional subjects such as the body in the 18th century or time in modern literature or courses incorporating visual arts and cinema.
+You will gain original insights into the whole range of English literature from its beginnings to its latest developments, ranging from Chaucer and Shakespeare to Virginia Woolf, James Joyce and Salman Rushdie and study unusual, non-traditional subjects such as the body in the 18th century, time in modern literature, or modules incorporating visual arts and cinema.